 Discussion: Some additional changes (beyond the proposed) are required in order to enable Fine Timing Measurement over S1G

 During the discussion in REVmd – suggest that the commenter bring in a submission to demonstrate a market need for FTM over S1G.
+Also need technical feasibility on FTM over 1MHz bandwidth.

+The accuracy requirement over S1G links for the Use Cases is different from what it is for over 2.4/5/60 GHz bands

 Resolution: